 The first welcome constitutes one of the key elements of the integration of the immigrant.
-The most recent report on the integration of immigrants in Geneva notes a break-up of the structures put in place by the various public and private stakeholders.
+The most recent report on the integration of immigrants in Geneva34 notes a break-up of the structures put in place by the various public and private stakeholders.
 Generally speaking, the first welcome of the new arrivals is insufficient for the populations concerned by integration.
 Moreover, this first welcome should be backed up by the "interactive and proactive" provision of information.
 These two aspects "welcome and information" in the report mentioned above are some of the weak points of the integration policy of Geneva: "The structures and documentary material are clearly insufficient; information which is adequate and suitable for the diversity of the new arrivals is not assured."
-It is worth noting that the Bureau de l'Intégration (BIE) is currently working on the development of an "integration course".
+35